Man Up!? How to escape the straight jacket of (toxic) masculinity

 We commonly assign fixed gender identities to others and ourselves based on biological sex or the outward appearance and sex organs.
 If we want it or not, we expect somebody with a beard and broad shoulders to act masculine, which in American popular culture means to be tough and in control.
 But evidently, nobody can be like that all the time.

-As a researcher and relationship counselor, I have encountered many men who want to let go of the behaviors associated with mainstream masculinity.
+As a researcher and relationship counselor, I have encountered many men who want to let go of the behaviors associated with toxic masculinity.
 They wish to become ‘new’ men for the sake of their own well-being and happiness in relationships.
-For males struggling to define what it means to be a ‘new’ man in this time and age, there is a way forward.
+For males struggling to define what it means to be a ‘new’ man in this time and age, there are ways to escape the gendered straight jacket.

 ‘Manning up’ may result in an uphill struggle that leads to out of control sexual behaviors, aggressive acting out, substance misuse, and overwork.
 I have documented the link between these problems and men’s gender ideals in long-term qualitative research.
 It also became clear to me that biological sex does not set your behavior in stone.

 Human behavior is shaped by cultural representations, categories, and codes, language, and conventions that differ depending on when and where you grew up.
 What we as men do, often unconsciously, follows cultural scripts that define some behaviors as masculine and others as feminine.

 When social scientists study human behavior, they commonly start with a particular identity group or category in mind.
 I followed the same approach when I decided to study men and masculinities for my doctoral research.
 My focus on different types of masculinity was important, but it also made me disregard the situations in which men act in ways that are seen as feminine in mainstream popular culture or their local communities.